compor/specious/README.md

 This is a SPEC CPU2006 CMake build harness.

-The actual source files for each benchmark are not included, since they are distributed under a non-free license.
+The actual source files for each benchmark are not included, since they are distributed under a non-free/restrictive license.

-Features
+### Features

 - Support for building all `C` and `C++` benchmarks.